How to Read from Streams

 Streams refer to a continuous flow of binary information that can be read from or written to.
 They allow efficient processing of data that may be too large to fit entirely in memory by handling data in smaller, manageable chunks.

-How does IronOCR handle image streams?
+How does the library handle image streams?

 IronOCR can import image streams by passing the stream data into one of its import methods.
 The library handles all necessary steps to import and read the image for optical character recognition.